 The 2009 Nissan Murano has the second-most complaints of all model years with 118 total.
 While the 2004 model is also where the most reported problem exists, the 2009 model year is where CarComplaints rates the Murano’s worst problem.
 That’s the one CarComplaints recommends you to avoid.

 Why the 2009 Nissan Murano is the worst Murano of them all

-Out of 118 total complaints, the 2009 Murano’s most-reported problems lie in the brake category.
-Out of 37 complaints with brake problems, 24 complain of a soft brake pedal, 11 of the ABS controller malfunctioning, and 2 of master cylinder failure.
-But there are also 249 brake-related problems reported to the NHTSA (National Highway Traffic Safety Administration).
+Out of 118 total complaints, the 2009 Murano’s most reported problems lie in the brake category.
+Out of 37 complaints with brake problems, 24 drivers complained of a soft brake pedal, 11 complained of the ABS controller malfunctioning, and two of master cylinder failure.
+Drivers reported 249 brake-related problems to the NHTSA (National Highway Traffic Safety Administration).

-The second worst-rated problem with the 2009 Murano is also in the brake category, with an even less impressive Severity Rating of 9.5.
-According to Car Complaints, the extremely unsafe problem of the ABS controller malfunctioning happens at around 103,900 miles and costs an average of $1,680 to repair.
+The second worst-rated problem with the 2009 Murano is also in the brake category, with an even less impressive Severity Furthermore, the extremely unsafe problem of the ABS controller malfunctioning happens at around 103,900 miles and costs an average of $1,680 to repair.

 Newer Nissan Murano models seem to garner fewer owner complaints, but that is to be expected.
-The Nissan Murano hasn’t received any complaints for the 2019 model year, only eight for the 2018 model year, and 10 for the 2017 Murano.
+The midsize SUV hasn’t received any complaints for the 2019 model year, only eight for the 2018 model year, and 10 for the 2017 Murano.
 But if you’re in the market for a used vehicle, you may need to look further back than that.